 - Don’t cancel your oldest card.
 Fifteen percent of your credit score is based on the length of your credit history, which includes the age of each account and the average age of all your accounts combined.
-Canceling your oldest card will cause it to eventually fall off your credit report, make your credit history appear shorter than it is and damage your overall score.
+Canceling your oldest card will reduce the average age.
+And when it eventually drops off your credit report, it’ll make your credit history appear shorter than it is and potentially damage your overall score.

 - Don’t cancel cards with the largest credit limits.
-Cards with larger limits help you keep a low credit-utilization rate — the difference between the amount of credit you’re using divided by the total amount you have available — which can affect up to 30 percent of your credit score.
+Cards with larger limits help you keep a low credit utilization rate.
+Your utilization rate is the difference between the amount of credit you’re using and the total amount you have available, and it makes up 30% of your credit score.
 If, for example, you have $10,000 worth of credit across your credit lines and have total balances of $2,500, your utilization rate is 25%.
 Cancel a card with a $5,000 limit and your utilization rate jumps to 50%.

 - Don’t close bank cards before retail cards.
 Major bank cards often have better rates, lower fees and higher credit limits than retail cards.
 Plus, retail cards that aren’t co-branded can only be used at a specific retail store.

-- Don’t cancel cards when you’re planning to apply for a large loan.
-Canceling a card could negatively impact your credit utilization rate or the length of your credit history, and therefore your score, it could make you ineligible for the loan.
+You should also avoid canceling cards when you’re planning to apply for a large loan.
+In the event that canceling a card negatively impacts your credit utilization rate or the length of your credit history, and therefore your score, it could make you ineligible for the loan.
 Wait until after you’re approved for the loan to close a card.

-Simply paying off your credit card won’t automatically cancel the card.
-Here’s how to cancel a credit card correctly:
+Simply paying off your credit card won’t cancel the card or your account.
+Follow these steps to cancel a credit card correctly:

-- Redeem any outstanding rewards before you cancel your card or you will likely forfeit them; stop any automatic payments as well.
+- Redeem any outstanding rewards before you cancel your card.
+Otherwise, you will likely forfeit them.

 - Pay off your card if possible.
 It’s usually possible to close an account when you have a balance, but don’t forget to continue making the credit card payments.

-- Call the credit card company and tell the representative that you want to close your account.
+- Call the credit card company.
+Tell the representative that you want to close your account.
 Ask that the credit card company report to the credit bureaus that the account was closed at the customer’s request.

-- Follow up with a written letter sent via certified mail.
+- Follow up your phone call with a written letter sent via certified mail.
 In the letter, state that you want to close the account and request that the creditor reply with written confirmation that the account was closed at your request with a $0 balance.

-Keeping cards open that are most beneficial to you is as important as closing those that aren’t.
+It’s important to keep open cards that are most beneficial to you, just as it’s important to close those that aren’t.
 Here are some additional tips to consider before closing credit card accounts: